vakintosh/istrip_plus_HA/README.md

    CHAR_UUID = "00000000-0000-0000-0000-000000000000"  # Write characteristic UUID can be found with an app like nRF Connect
    ```

-5. Restart Home Assistant.

-6. Add the iStrip light platform to your `configuration.yaml` (optional if using auto-discovery):
+5. Add the iStrip light platform to your `configuration.yaml`:

    ```yaml
    light:
      - platform: istrip
    ```

+6. Restart Home Assistant.

-## Usage
+## 🧑‍💻 Usage

 Once installed, the iStrip BLE light entity will appear in Home Assistant.
 You can: